-We sometimes sell licenses to third parties to operate locations under our brands in exchange for the payment of a royalty by the third-party licensee.
-Our licensing activities and sales are subject to various state and federal laws and regulations.
-In particular, the U.S. Federal Trade Commission requires that we make extensive disclosure to prospective licensees but does not require registration.
-A number of states require registration and/or disclosure in connection with licensing offers and sales, as well as franchise relationship laws that could limit our ability to, among other things, terminate license agreements or withhold consent to the renewal or transfer of these agreements.
+We frequently renew and sometimes sell licenses to third parties to operate locations under our brands in exchange for the payment of a royalty by the third-party licensee.
+Our licensing activities and sales are subject to various U.S. and international laws and regulations.
+In particular, in the United States, we are required to make extensive disclosure to prospective licensees in connection with licensing offers and sales, as well as to comply with franchise relationship laws that could limit our ability to, among other things, terminate license agreements or withhold consent to the renewal or transfer of these agreements.
 We are also subject to certain regulations affecting our license arrangements in Europe and other international locations.
 Although our licensing operations have not been materially adversely affected by such existing regulations, such regulations could have a greater impact on us if we were to become more active in granting or selling new licenses to third parties.
 Should our operations become subject to new laws or regulations that negatively impact our ability to engage in licensing activities, our financial condition or results of operations could be adversely impacted.